minigun20050/weave-lua/README.md

      1. Author
      2. File purpose
      3. Libraries [newline if not end]
-     4. Short explanation of features
+     4. Short explanation of features (if file purpose isn't enough to explain)
      5. Necessary information about code [newline if not end]
      6. Useful links to documentation (example: link to winapi methods used) [newline if not end]
      7. ToDo (what you need to do + line + explanation if needed on next line with 2 more spaces, do not write ToDo's that will be done at same day) [newline if needed]